Expeditie Robinson 2002

-Expeditie Robinson: 2002, was the third Dutch/Belgian version of the Swedish show Expedition Robinson, or Survivor as it is referred to in some countries.
-This season began airing on September 15, 2002 and concluded on December 18, 2002.
-The major twist this season was that the team tribes were divided up by gender with the Mensirip tribe initially being only men, while the Uma tribe was initially only women.
-Another twist occurred in episode 3 when the first ever tribal swap took place.
-Ultimately, it was Derek Blok from the Netherlands who won the season over Olivier Glorieux from Belgium with a close jury vote of 5-4.
+Expeditie Robinson: 2002 is the third season of the Dutch/Belgian version of the Swedish show Expedition Robinson, or Survivor as it is referred to in some countries.
+This season began airing on September 15, 2002, and concluded on December 18, 2002.

+A major twist this season was that the team tribes were initially divided by gender, with the Mensirip tribe initially comprising only men, while the Uma tribe initially comprising only women.
+A second twist occurred in episode 3, when the series' first tribe swap occurred.

+Ultimately, Derek Blok from the Netherlands won the season over Olivier Glorieux from Belgium in a jury vote of 5-4 to become the Sole Survivor.

 Finishing order

 Future Appearances

 Jakobien Huisman and Lydia Guiso returned to compete in Expeditie Robinson: Battle of the Titans.